WannaCry ransomware attack: Attack

 The attack began on Friday, 12 May 2017, with evidence pointing to an initial infection in Asia at 07:44 UTC.
 The initial infection was likely through an exposed vulnerable SMB port, rather than email phishing as initially assumed.
 Within a day the code was reported to have infected more than 230,000 computers in over 150 countries.

 Organizations that had not installed Microsoft's security update from March were affected by the attack.
 Those still running unsupported versions of Microsoft Windows, such as Windows XP and Windows Server 2003 were at particularly high risk because no security patches had been released since April 2014 for Windows XP and July 2015 for Windows Server 2003.
 A Kaspersky Lab study reported, however, that less than 0.1 percent of the affected computers were running Windows XP, and that 98 percent of the affected computers were running Windows 7.
-In a controlled testing environment, the cybersecurity firm Kryptos Logic found that it was unable to infect a Windows XP system with WannaCry using just the exploits, as the payload failed to load, or caused the operating system to crash rather than actually execute and encrypt files.
-However, when executed manually, WannaCry could still operate on Windows XP.
+In a controlled testing environment, the cybersecurity firm Kryptos Logic found that it was unable to infect a Windows XP system with WannaCry using mainly the exploits, as the payload failed to load, or caused the operating system to crash rather than executing and encrypting files.
+However, when executed manually, WannaCry continued to operate on Windows XP.